johnyenter-briars/chrust/README.md

 ### Building For Release

-The latest release builds are located in the 'release' folder, under subfolder `chrust-<latest_version>`.
-The executable must be run within the context of that subfolder, as Chrust requires the bundled resources.
+The newest release of Chrust can be found [here](https://github.com/johnyenter-briars/chrust/releases)

 If you wish to build in release mode yourself, build scripts are located in the repo root and titled `build_<platform>.<extension>`.

+The build script will place the built binary in the `release` folder, under the sub folder named after the platform (win|mac|linux).

+Note: the binary expects to be run in the same execution context as the `static` folder.

 #### Dependencies to Build on Windows